MateuszC/CurzydloValidatorJunior/README.md

 ## About the Project

-The `CurzydloValidatorJunior.php` file contains a basic PHP class called `UserValidator`.
-It includes two methods:
+The `CurzydloValidatorJunior.php` file contains a PHP class called `UserValidator`.
+It includes two methods that validate emails and passwords using regular expressions.

-- `validateEmail($email)`: A placeholder method to validate email addresses.
-- `validatePassword($password)`: A placeholder method to validate passwords.

-Currently, both methods always return `false`, meaning no input is considered valid yet.
-The project is intended to serve as a starting point for more advanced email and password validation logic.
+### Email Validation

+The `validateEmail($email)` method checks the following:
+- The email must start with one or more alphanumeric characters or certain symbols (`._%-`).
+- Optionally, it can include a `+` followed by additional characters.
+- A valid domain must follow, including optional subdomains, and a top-level domain of at least two characters.

+### Password Validation

+The `validatePassword($password)` method checks that:
+- The password must contain at least one uppercase letter.
+- It must contain at least one lowercase letter.
+- It must contain at least one number.
+- It must contain at least one special character.
+- The total length must be at least 8 characters.

+Both methods return a boolean (`true` or `false`) based on whether the input matches the defined regular expression.

 ## Getting Started

 ### Prerequisites

 - PHP installed on your system (version 7.0+).

 ### Installation

 1. Clone or download the `CurzydloValidatorJunior.php` file to your local machine.